G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 If you plan to serve JSON requests through an API on your domain, you can disable the JavaScript injection and CAPTCHA functionalities for specified API endpoints.

-Follow instructions from the <a href="https://gcore.com/docs/waap/api-discovery-and-protection/configure-api-base-path" target="_blank">Manually add endpoints to API base path</a> guide.
+You can <a href="https://gcore.com/docs/waap/api-discovery-and-protection/configure-api-base-path" target="_blank">manually add endpoints to API base path</a> or <a href="https://gcore.com/docs/waap/api-discovery-and-protection/api-discovery" target="_blank">configure the API Discovery feature</a> to automatically detect and protect your APIs.

 ## Step 8: Enable protect mode

 1\.
-In the Gcore Customer Portal, navigate to **WAAP** > **Domains**.
+In the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>, navigate to **WAAP** > **Domains**.

 2\.
 Find the needed domain and click its name to open it.
 You'll be directed to the **Policies** page.

 3\.
 In the sidebar, click **WAAP**.

 4\.
-In the upper-right corner of the screen next to WAAp mode, select **Protect**.
+In the upper-right corner of the screen next to WAAP mode, select **Protect**.
 The WAAP will begin to inspect and act upon incoming requests.

 <img src="https://assets.gcore.pro/docs/waap/getting-started/protect-mode.png" alt="Domains page in the Customer Portal">